 From its humble beginnings in Colorado, Project C.U.R.E. has expanded to many other cities across the United States.
-Currently, Project C.U.R.E. maintains large distribution warehouses in Arizona, Colorado, Texas and Tennessee.
+Currently, Project C.U.R.E. maintains large distribution warehouses in Arizona, Colorado, Texas, Illinois, Pennsylvania and Tennessee.
 In addition, Project C.U.R.E. has established smaller collection centers several other states where donated items are gathered and then delivered to its warehouses.
-Project C.U.R.E. now collects medical donations in 15 U.S. cities.
+Project C.U.R.E. now collects medical donations in many U.S. cities.

 Project C.U.R.E. has been an industry leader in developing new ways to allow the organization to provide the highest quality donated medical supplies and equipment possible to resource-limited communities across the globe, including efficient and accurate inventory systems, supply chain management, expert management of logistics and strong in-country relationships.
 Project C.U.R.E. also offers numerous domestic and international volunteer opportunities.
 Since its founding, Project C.U.R.E. has reached patients, families and children in 130 countries.